Tubbz-alt/MPI-Demos/README.md

 A collection of MPI demo programs to show various functionality.

 ####Disclaimer####
 This is proof-of-concept only.
-Do not expect this to scale well or work in any generic sense.
+Do not expect this to scale well or work in any production scale.

 spawn-demo
 ----------